stevegt/promisebase/x/layers.md

 higher-level abstraction for managing streams of data.
 It handles the logic for:

 - Writing streams by chunking data, hashing each chunk, storing it via hashkv, and building and storing Merkle tree inner nodes to represent the stream data stored in leaf nodes.
+- Assigning a human-friendly ref to each stream via the ref layer.
 - Reading streams by reference.

 It supports an io.Reader/io.Writer interface for stream operations: